-Moving toward Zero
+Moving Toward Zero

-Target setting for the TWTPO should emphasize the ultimate goal - eliminating fatal and serious injuries across the region.
+Target setting for the Triangle West TPO should emphasize the ultimate goal - eliminating fatal and serious injuries across the region.
 Using the performance metrics, the following is a framework for setting annual targets and five-year milestones.
 Each element of the framework includes context (local or NCDOT), crashes by mode, along with goals for annual and milestone changes.
-Aiming to meet or exceed each of these annual goals will ensure TWTPO and member agencies are successful in achieving the goal of eliminating fatal and serious injuries.
+Aiming to meet or exceed each of these annual goals will ensure the Triangle West TPO and member agencies are successful in achieving the goal of eliminating fatal and serious injuries.